Opus Dei: Relations with Catholic leaders

-One of Opus Dei's most prominent supporters was Pope John Paul II.
-John Paul II cited Opus Dei's aim of sanctifying secular activities as a "great ideal".
-He emphasized that Escrivá's founding of Opus Dei was ductus divina inspiratione, led by divine inspiration, and he granted the organization its status as a personal prelature.
+Pope John Paul II was a strong supporter of Opus Dei and said its aim of sanctifying secular activities was a "great ideal".
+He said that Escrivá's founding of Opus Dei was ductus divina inspiratione, led by divine inspiration, and he granted the organization its status as a personal prelature.
 Stating that Escrivá is "counted among the great witnesses of Christianity", John Paul II canonized him in 2002 and called him "the saint of ordinary life".
-Of the organization, John Paul II said:

-[Opus Dei] has as its aim the sanctification of one's life, while remaining within the world at one's place of work and profession: to live the Gospel in the world, while living immersed in the world, but in order to transform it, and to redeem it with one's personal love for Christ.
-This is truly a great ideal, which right from the beginning has anticipated the theology of the lay state of the Second Vatican Council and the post-conciliar period.